August 2nd – 4th, 2024

 - ENTRY REQUIREMENTS: Entry is open to anyone having a valid driver’s license and belong to a Canadian motorsport club or the SCCA.
 Entrants should meet any licensing required by their region.

 - Changes to the Supplemental Regulations, run/work order will be posted at Registration.
 It is the responsibility of each competitor to check for any changes and be governed by them.

 - The course and general paddock areas will be vacated by all personnel and locked at night; times when the gate will be closed will be posted at Registration.

-- Overnight motor home parking and camping at the event site is available in the designated area for a fee.
+- Overnight motor home parking and camping at the event site is available in the designated area.
 Open fires are only allowed in designated areas.
 The dumping of coals on the ground, pavement, or into the dumpsters is not allowed.

 - Other site restrictions required by the site owner such as “off-limits” areas, may be published separately and posted on site and must be obeyed.

 - Trash containers and portable toilets will be provided.
 Do not obstruct the portable toilets.
 Please use all facilities responsibly.

 - Gasoline is not available at the event site.
 Stations are within two kilometres of the event site.
 If AV Gas is required, please contact the organizer for information.

 - All garbage and waste must be removed from the site by the competitor.
 The expense for disposal of any identifiable waste will be billed to the owner.